 IMNA’s CEO, Israel Haikin, had the pleasure of speaking at the Arizona Israel Technology Alliance’s (AITA) annual luncheon on April 1 in Scottsdale, Arizona.
 The conference room at the Jewish Community Center held some of Arizona and Israel’s most influential leaders and more than 100 of the sharpest minds in business and technology.
-Israel shared the stage with Mark Brnovich, Arizona’s attorney general, Sandra Watson, the president and CEO of the Arizona Commerce Authority and other leading CEOs and founders like Omer Bar-Yohay of Eviation and Eli Beer of United Hatzalah Israel.
+Israel shared the stage with Mark Brnovich, Arizona’s attorney general, Sandra Watson, the president and CEO of the Arizona Commerce Authority, and other leading CEOs and founders like Omer Bar-Yohay of Eviation and Eli Beer of United Hatzalah Israel.

-If IMNA has learned anything from its experiences starting up in Arizona, it’s that a strong foundation is essential for thriving in a new region.
+If IMNA has learned anything from its experiences starting up in Arizona, a strong foundation is essential for thriving in a new region.
 Arizona makes it easy for startups to find support networks and learn from other leaders who’ve experienced similar triumphs and challenges.
 With such a solid support network, it’s hard not to love starting up in the Valley of the Sun.

-We’d like to say a special thanks to the AITA for the opportunity to speak at this year’s annual luncheon and for making our transition into Arizona incredible.
+We want to say a special thanks to the AITA for the opportunity to speak at this year’s annual luncheon and for making our transition into Arizona incredible.